Exploring the Hill Through the Lens of Minecraft ⛏️

 🌐 Shared Realities: The Hill as a Server

-This part made me smile: my son and his friend used to play Minecraft together across different states.
+It made me think of my son and his friend used to play Minecraft together across different states.
 They were in totally separate locations, but they’d meet up in the same virtual space and create together.

 That’s exactly how the Hill works.